schadokar/schadokar.dev/content/posts/2020/how-to-send-email-in-nodejs/index.md

 - OAuth2 authentication

 For the mailing service, we are going to use [Sendinblue](https://www.sendinblue.com/?tap_a=30591-fb13f0&tap_s=956728-d372bc).
-This mailing service offers many different solutions otherthan emails, for ex. sms.
+This mailing service offers many different solutions other than emails, for ex.
+SMS.
 It provide **300 mails/day** for a free account and paid account is also very cheap and offer more features compared to many other available mailing service provider.

 ## Create a new Project